thoughtbot/maybe_haskell/book/monad/power.md

 loginByType _ _ = Nothing
 ```

 This cleans things up nicely.
-The concern about "passing along the `Maybe`" is
+The concern of "passing along the `Maybe`" is
 completely abstracted away behind `andThen` and we're free to describe the
 nature of *our* computation.
 If only Haskell had such a function...